 - Check the freshness of the coffee: stale coffee blondes early.

-- Check the speed of pour: a shot that is poured too fast will blonde sooner.
+- Check the speed of pour: a shot that is poured too fast will be blonde sooner.

-- Check for channelling: shot channelling can induce early blonding.
+- Check for channeling: shot channeling can induce early blonding.

 - Check the machine’s temperature.